 Tempus is committed and required by law to maintain the privacy and security of your PHI.
 We are required to follow the terms of this Notice and, except as described in this Notice, will not disclose your PHI without your authorization.
-We will let you know promptly if a breach occurs that may have compromised the privacy or security of your information.
+We will let you know promptly if a breach occurs that may have compromised the privacy or security of your PHI.
 If you provide us with authorization to use or disclose your PHI for a specific purpose and later change your mind, please let us know in writing using the contact information at the end of this notice.

 You have certain rights when it comes to your PHI.
 You have the right to:

-Ask that we limit how we use or share your PHI for treatment, payment, or our operations.
-We are not required to agree to your request and may say “no” if it could affect your care.
-If you pay for a service out-of-pocket in full, you can ask us not to share that information for the purposes of payment or our operations with your health insurer, in which case we will say “yes” unless a law requires us to share that information.
+Ask that we limit how we use or share your PHI.
+We are not required to agree to your request and may say “no”.
+If you pay for a service out-of-pocket in full, you can ask us not to share information related to that service for the purposes of payment or our health care operations with your health insurer, in which case we will agree to your requested limitation unless a law requires us to share that information.

 Ask us to contact you in a specific and/or confidential way (for example, home or office phone) or to send mail to a different address.
 Your request must be in writing and specify the alternative means or locations.
 We will agree to all reasonable requests.
 We reserve the right to verify your identity in order to confirm the alternative contact and address information.

 Ask us to correct your protected health information that you think is incorrect or incomplete.
 Your request must be in writing and must explain why the information should be corrected or updated.
 We may deny this request if we believe the change would violate any law or other legal requirement or would otherwise cause the information to be incorrect, but if that is the case we will explain why in writing.